American Decline: Is it real?

 Our nation is in trouble—serious trouble.
 American decline is real.
 It is my belief that our very existence as the greatest nation in human history is in great jeopardy.
 I have followed the rules I set out above and have arrived at this conclusion after much study and personal deliberation.
 I have made my case based on the best available information.

 News traveled slowly in eighteenth century America.
 But now it can reach all parts of the globe in seconds.
 We can have real-time conversations with people on the other side of the planet.
 Yet in many ways we are less informed on things that matter than ever before.
 And common sense? – I rarely hear the phrase spoken any more.
 It is truly a shame that while we now have the ability to inform and educate great masses of people throughout the world, our technology is too often used to misinform them or to use it for shallow commercial projects.
-Our mainstream news media are corrupt, biased, agenda-driven propagandists and our colleges and universities brainwash our children with worn out, disproven leftwing political ideologies.
+Our mainstream news media are corrupt, biased, agenda-driven propagandists and our colleges and universities brainwash our children with worn out, disproved left-wing political ideologies.
 The result is an ignorant electorate who are vulnerable to any skilled rhetorician that comes along—hence the Obama phenomenon.

 Again, American decline is real.
 So what is to be done?
 How can we save our nation?
 Well it won’t be easy because far too many among us don’t even have a clue that anything is wrong.
 But some of us do know what is wrong and we know how serious it is.
 So we are the ones who must begin to change things.
 We must become the Paul Reveres of the 21st century.
 Just as our founders did hundreds of years ago, we need to speak out with conviction and determination.
 We must engage others in a new and robust American political conversation.
 We must alert the clueless among us to the peril we are in and urge them to become informed and engaged.

 If we are to survive, if we are to reverse American decline, we must talk more about politics, not less.
-It’s simple: If we fail to do these things, America will continue to decline.
+It’s simple: If we fail to do these things America will continue to decline.
 We will continue to become weaker until one day—a few generations from now—America will be at the mercy of more powerful nations and the world will be a far more dangerous place than it is today.

 Paul Revere and others warned their fellow colonists that the British were coming.
 We must alert our fellow Americans that our enemies are already here, that they have already gained great power over us and that we are in imminent danger of losing the very things that made the United States of America the greatest, most admired nation in the history of mankind.

 But it is worse, far worse than our loss of freedoms and massive debt.
 We are not only weaker economically, we are weaker militarily and ineffective diplomatically.
-The Middle East has become a far greater threat to world peace than it was six years ago.
+The Middle East has become a significantly greater threat to world peace than it was six years ago.
 ISIS has taken control of a third of Syria and a third of Iraq and has established a caliphate—a new Islamic state.
 Our friends no longer respect or trust us and our enemies no longer fear us.
 Russia under Vladimir Putin mocks our president and takes land from sovereign nations while we and the world do nothing.
 And there is much more, which will be discussed here in future articles.
 Yes, American decline is real.

 It is time for all Americans to learn the truth about our great history; to learn why countless millions of people from all over the world have for over two hundred years come to our shores seeking freedom and opportunity—and why they still do.
 It is time for all Americans to become political just as the colonists were when they fought and died to create the nation we now take for granted.
 It is time to make politics popular and to realize that it is the most important topic of all—because it is.
 After all, when we the people don’t get the politics right, the politicians take our power away.
 It is human nature and it has always been that way.
-In fact, it is happening right now.

 Recent surveys reveal that for the first time in our history a majority of Americans believe that future generations will not have the same freedoms and opportunities that we inherited from our parents and grandparents.
 Think of that for a moment.
 Do we really want to be the first generation of Americans that gave our children less than we received?
 I refuse to believe that.
 I believe that we are as strong and as caring as those who came before us.
 I believe that if the people are told the truth and if they know the danger they will rise up by the millions and do whatever is necessary to take back the power and restore the greatness of our nation.